zbchristian/PPTPenTool/Readme.md

 The vertical version is, due to restrictions for the minimal width of `userforms` in office, quite wide.

+**The toolbar has been tested with Office 2016 and 2019 with 64bit versions**

 ## How to Install
 Test the Add-in by double clicking the the file `PenTool.ppam` and Powerpoint should start and run the Add-in.
 To install the toolbar, you should copy it to your Add-in directory (e.g. `C:\Users\<username>\AppData\Roaming\Microsoft\AddIns` ).
 Open an empty Powerpoint presentation and goto  `File -> Options -> Add-Ins -> Manage "Powerpoint Add-Ins" -> Insert new` and select the file `PenTool.ppam`